-The program is designed to meet the requirements of the Business and Professions Code (BPC) Section 4980.36 established by the California Board of Behavioral Sciences.
+The MFT program is designed to meet the requirements of the Business and Professions Code (BPC) Section 4980.36 established by the California Board of Behavioral Sciences.
 The program has been accredited by Western Association of Schools and Colleges (WASC) since 1951.

 The program includes specific research- and practice-based courses that help students to apply state-of-the-art research to innovative practice.

 ||Allows students to critically analyze the strengths and weaknesses, as well as the applicability, of research in their field.|

 ||Is an advanced research course in which students identify a problem of practice in their fieldwork and use the literature to develop an understanding of that problem in larger contexts, as well as an intervention/program to address that problem within the urban setting.|

 |The Counseling Process||Is an interpersonal process course, in which students learn basic skills in effective communication and interviewing, so that they can develop an understanding of their clients’ needs.|

 ||Is the program’s advanced practice course, in which students receive supervision for their practice of marriage and family therapy in the field.|

 California’s Marriage and Family Therapy license